Principal Pops Conductor: Naples Philharmonic

 Jack is the also Music Director of the Indianapolis Symphony Orchestra’s IPL Yuletide Celebration — now a tradition spanning more than 30 years.
 He led the ISO in its first pops recording, Yuletide Celebration, Volume One, which included three of his own orchestrations.
 Some of his other recordings include In the Presence featuring the Czech Philharmonic and Daniel Rodriguez, Sandi Patty’s Broadway Stories, the soundtrack to Disney's The Hunchback of Notre Dame, and Everything's Coming Up Roses: The Overtures of Jule Styne.

 Originally appointed by Mikhail Baryshnikov, Jack was conductor of the American Ballet Theatre for 14 years where he served as Music Director.
 In addition to his ABT tenure, he teamed with Marvin Hamlisch on Broadway shows that Hamlisch scored.
 He conducted Carol Channing hundreds of times in two separate Broadway productions of Hello, Dolly!.

 A graduate of the Jacobs School of Music at Indiana University, Jack is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an Honorary Doctor of Arts degree from Franklin College in his home state of Indiana.
-He is a proud resident of the Indianapolis community and, when not on the podium, you can find him at home with his family — which includes Max the wonder dog.
+He is a proud resident of the Indianapolis community and, when not on the podium, you can find him at home with his family.

 The Principal Pops Conductor position has been generously endowed by the John W. and Jeanne Rowe Foundation.